historical research resources

 Relating to both Australia and North America, is the 1830 Government paper entitled "Colonial Grants: Copy of the Conditions under which Lands are granted in the British North American Colonies, and in the Colonies of New South Wales and Van Diemen's Land."

 Another feature of the collection is Saxe Bannister's important works in human rights advocacy for First Nations peoples across all British Colonies 1830 to 1838.
+At the same time, we have William Howitt chronicling "Colonization and Christianity: A Popular History of the Treatment of the Natives by Europeans in all their Colonies" in 1838.

 Currently located in Sydney, the collection is available to lease for: